mahesh-singh/dsa-leetcode/README.md

 # DSA, Leetcode in Golang

+### 9. Remove Nth Node From End of List

+Approach #1: reverse, delete, reverse
+1. Reverse the lined list
+2. Reach to the node just before that, and use tmp variable to store the next.next node
+3. set node.next to tmp variable

+Approach #2: Two pointer
+1. Take a dummy node and add list to that (or use the prev pointer, start will null)
+2. First pointer at dummy node, second pointer at n distance further, means n+1 node. means offset between these pointer must be equal to n
+3. Move both the pointers one step at a time
+4. Once second, pointer reach to the null, it means first pointer is just before the node which need to be removed
+5. remove the node by storing the tmp variable

 ### 143. Reorder List
 1. Find middle by using slow and fast pointer.
 Slow.next will be the head of second list